semaxbuquoi-del/Forensic-Audit-Cosmology/README.md

 * Local Scale ($H_0 \approx 73$): Space in its high-stress, siphoning regime (Metric Softening).

 📊 Empirical Findings: The 20-Structure Census

-I conducted a "Manifold Audit", calculating the Baryonic Scaffolding Density and Velocity Jitter for 20 structures.
+I conducted a Manifold Analysis, calculating the Baryonic Density and Velocity Jitter for 20 structures.

 🛠 Project Structure